NO PROMO CODE REQUIRED

 Insurance plays help FanDuel stand out.
 Bettors can take parlay insurance, which pays up to $25 when a bettor hits all but one game in a parlay bet of five or more events.
 There are also NHL and MLB-specific insurance plays, which pays out store credit if a bettors’ pick holds a lead after the first period or seventh-inning stretch, respectively, but loses the game.

 There are also rotating sport and state-specific bonuses tied to playoffs, kickoffs, and other league milestones.
-For example, FanDuel offered bettors a $5 bonus for any NFL team’s championship futures bet ahead of the 2020 season.
 One-time promotions like these, as well as locally-focused bonuses in Tennessee for the Volunteers, Titans, Predators, Grizzles are often available.

 As with any sportsbook, virtually all FanDuel bonuses have some sort of restrictions.
 Though FanDuel’s deals tend to offer book credit instead of cash, meaning they typically avoid burdensome play-through limitations, bettors should still check the fine print before accepting any offer.